-Estimating the possible economics of AWL systems at scale is essential for making informed decisions on future R&D. It requires extrapolating/modeling the costs measured or inferred at research scales.
-It is therefore important to record carbonate purity, energy usage, and efficiency as well as volumetric reaction rates, water pumping requirements, etc. so as to better estimate costs and performance at scale.
+Economics.
+Estimating the possible economics of AWL systems at scale is essential for making informed decisions on future RD&D. It requires extrapolating/modelling the costs measured or inferred at research scales.
+It is therefore important to record carbonate purity, energy usage and efficiency, volumetric reaction rates, water pumping requirements, etc so as to better estimate costs and performance at scale.

-3.2.4 Environmental and social impacts
+Environmental and social impacts.
 As in all OAE, the upstream and downstream environmental and social impacts of AWL must be considered at research and larger scales.
-In particular the impacts of the following must be considered.
+In particular the impacts of:

-- i.
-Increased carbonate mineral extraction and processing.
-However, it should be kept in mind that limestone mining and processing has resulted in massive waste piles of carbonate material whose use could actually benefit land reclamation (Langer et al., 2009). - ii.
-Seawater pumping, screening, and carbonation, which can impact resident biota (CEC, 2005).
+- i) Increased carbonate mineral extraction and processing, though keeping in mind that limestone mining and processing has resulted in massive waste piles of carbonate material whose use could actually benefit land reclamation (Langer et al. 2009). - ii) Seawater pumping, screening and carbonation which can impact resident biota (CEC 2005).
 When possible, it is best to utilize existing seawater pumping (such as for power plant condenser cooling) to avoid additional cost/impacts of new pumping.
-If the CO_2 used for carbonation is hot (e.g., from exhaust from a biomass energy plant) this will warm the seawater, potentially affecting downstream biota. - iii.
-The purity of the carbonate minerals used.
-In particular, this refers to the presence of any trace constituents that could have environmental consequences downstream (Sect.
-4).
-Likewise, the purity and temperature of the CO2 used must be considered in evaluating downstream impacts. - iv.
-The societal consequences of AWL activities.
-This includes those associated with the upstream increased carbonate mineral extraction, processing, and transportation; the footprint of the AWL operation on land; and any impacts occurring downstream in the ocean (see Sect.
-5).
+If the CO2 used for carbonation is hot (e.g., from exhaust from a biomass energy plant) this will warm the seawater, potentially affecting downstream biota.

+- iii) the purity of the carbonate minerals used, in particular the presence of any trace constituents that could have environmental consequences downstream (Chapter 4).
+Likewise, the purity and temperature of the CO2 used must be considered in evaluating downstream impacts. - iv) the societal consequences of AWL activities including those associated with the upstream increased carbonate mineral extraction, processing and transportation, the footprint of the AWL operation on land and any impacts occurring downstream in the ocean (see Chapter 5).